-Transition programmes are designed for individual children when moving from class to class into our school and onto secondary settings.
-These transition meetings include a detailed handover between teaching staff and may also incorporate photo information books and extra visits to new settings to familiarise the child with their new surroundings.
-The SENDCo from the child's next school is invited to attend the penultimate and final Annual Reviews at the current setting.
+Transition programmes are designed for individual children when moving from class to class, into our school and onto secondary settings.
+These transition meetings include a detailed handover between teaching staff and may also incorporate photo information books and enhanced visits to new settings; to familiarise the child with their new surroundings/routines.
+The SENDCo from the child's next school is invited to attend the final Annual Review at the current setting.
 Staff from the new setting are also invited to meet the child and visit them in their current, familiar surroundings or familiarisation with the child and their needs and the support required for them to be successful and access all areas of school life: fully.